oyanzhi/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 The user selects an invalid client.
     * 2a1.
-FinHub warns that an invalid client has been Selected, and prompts the user to select again.
+FinHub warns that an invalid client has been selected, and prompts the user to select again.

       Step 2a1 is repeated until a valid client has been selected.